do-me/CityGIS/README.md

 3. Create an account on netlify
 4. Go to **sites**
 5. Drag'n'drop the folder with your `index.html` in the respective field
-6. Change the name of the site to <Yourcity>GIS.netlify.app.
+6. Change the name of the site to YourcityGIS.netlify.app.
 7. Done!